MaryamSiddiqa7/YoungDev_Interns_Tasks/README.md

 #For Intermediate task 3
 This task adds a new feature to the E-Commerce website:
-Admin can now accept payment of purchases placed by customers **Changes**:
+Admin can now accept payment of purchases placed by customers.
+**Changes**:
 .
 The `Order` model has been updated to include an `is_paid` boolean field .
 Admin can view all orders from the admin panel and mark them as paid